jovoro/s3ar/README.md

 I'm actually planning on using this to do some one-off backups of my files.

 ## Does it work?
-After using it for a few days I can say that it works quite well.
-And after fixing the Base64 implementation it seems to do its job pretty reliably.
-I've implemented only the most basic things which are needed to handle multipart uploads with S3.
+Yes.
+Although I've implemented only the most basic things which are needed to handle multipart uploads with S3.
 That means that the feature set is pretty limited to my single use-case.
 But I think that's quite OK, since there are many other tools to do all the other stuff.
-I think what's left to do is to implement some options, e.g. to specify different chunk sizes.
-Also, it would be nice to be able to create checksums for the uploads.
+I think what's left to do is to implement some options, e.g. to specify different chunk sizes, log to a file and/or be quiet on stderr.

 ## What do I need to build it?
 Curl and OpenSSL is required.
 Also you will want some kind of Make and, of course, a C compiler.